All the songs in 'Swept Away' on Broadway

 A haunting story of survival, brotherhood and redemption, the new Broadway musical Swept Away recounts the impossible choices faced by four sailors after a shipwreck casts them adrift in a small lifeboat.

 The songs of Swept Away are drawn from the catalog of folk-rock band The Avett Brothers, including several tunes first written for the band’s 2004 concept album Mignonette.
-The album is named for a real 19th-century yacht wrecked off the coast of New Bedford, Massachusetts, in 1888.
+The album is named for a real 19th-century yacht wrecked off the coast of Africa in 1888.
 The events following that wreck inspired Mignonette, and Tony Award-winning playwright John Logan (Red, Moulin Rouge!
 The Musical) expanded them into a 90-minute narrative for Swept Away, under the direction of Michael Mayer (Spring Awakening, Little Shop of Horrors).

 Swept Away sails into New York's Longacre Theatre on a wave of critical acclaim, following celebrated runs at California's Berkeley Rep in 2022 and Washington, D.C.'s Arena Stage in 2023, with The Washington Post declaring it a “soulful, staggering and spellbinding tale.”
 Stars John Gallagher Jr., Stark Sands, Adrian Blake Enscoe, and Wayne Duvall all reprise their roles.

 Learn more about all the songs in Swept Away and the different albums from which they came.
-The below song list is from the show’s D.C. production and will be updated with any changes made after Broadway performances begin on October 29.

 Get Swept Away tickets now.